business4s/workflows4s/website/docs/other/01-evolving-workflows.md

 ---

-## Checkpointing and Recovery

-For detailed instructions on checkpointing mechanisms and recovery procedures, visit the [Checkpointing documentation](/docs/operations/checkpoints/).

----

 ## Impact of Workflow Changes

 Below is a detailed explanation of how workflow modifications impact historical (already executed) workflows:

 1. **Adding a Step:**
    - The newly added step will execute upon workflow wakeup, and its event will be appended to the end of the journal.
-   - Currently, this might lead to incorrect recovery, as events will replay out of the intended order.
+   - Currently, this might lead to incorrect recovery, as the event will be appended to the end of the journal.
      Future enhancements to persistence/recovery mechanisms might address this issue.

 2. **Removing a Step:**
    - Events previously recorded for the removed step will be ignored during recovery.